EU regulator authorizes AstraZeneca vaccine for all adults

 Lithuania, for instance, will not use the vaccine in older people, the country’s deputy Health Minister Zivile Simonaityte said, according to the Baltic News Service.
 It was not clear, however, what age groups would be given the shot, but Simonaityte noted that trials in people 55 and over were not “comprehensive.”

-Germany has indicated it could follow a similar path.
+Germany may follow a similar path.
 The country's independent vaccine advisory committee recommended Friday that the shot only be given to people under 65.
-The committee, known by its German acronym STIKO, said that “there currently isn’t sufficient data to assess the vaccine effectiveness from the age of 65.”
-The final decision rests with the government, but they are likely to follow this advice.
+The final decision rests with the government, but it is likely to follow this advice.

-Thomas Mertens, the head of the German advisory committee, said the general approval by EMA was “confusing” in light of the data but that he and his colleagues would gladly update their recommendation if further data comes in.
-“It’s not set in stone,” he said.
+Thomas Mertens, the head of the German advisory committee, said the general approval by EMA was “confusing” in light of the data provided by AstraZeneca but that he and his colleagues would gladly update their recommendation if further data comes in.

-Cooke, EMA’s executive director, declined to say whether the regulator saw a problem with such an approach.
+Mertens stressed that the German experts were mainly concerned about the clinical data provided by the company so far.

 Julian Tang, a virologist at the University of Leicester, said the German decision to restrict the vaccine’s use to younger people meant more older people would be vulnerable to COVID-19 and that some would die unnecessarily.